ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.77.26 (18th October 2021) =
+* Improvements: Added FV Gravatar Cache Compatibility in AMP #5149
+* Fixed: Images not loading when destination structure is document root in WebP Express #5150

 = 1.0.77.25 (1st October 2021) =
 * Improvements: Added Plausible analytics compatible in AMP #5142
 * Fixed: The amp-minute-media-player tag is getting stripped from the content #5146